WZHF: As WMZQ (1984–1996)

 In March 1984, Viacom bought WEAM.
 Viacom changed the station's call sign to WMZQ, after its country station WMZQ-FM; initially, the AM station played classic country, in contrast to its sister FM station that played newer music.
-Owing to a new FCC rule that allowed stations to simulcast more than 50 percent of content on both AM and FM, Viacom converted WMZQ into a complete simulcast of WMZQ-FM in July 1987.
+Owing to a new Federal Communications Commission (FCC) rule that allowed stations to simulcast more than 50 percent of content on both AM and FM, Viacom converted WMZQ into a complete simulcast of WMZQ-FM in July 1987.

 Washingtonian magazine named the WMZQ family of stations the "Best Country Station" in 1985 for the fifth straight year.
 By the spring of 1988, Arbitron ranked WMZQ's morning show hosted by Jim London and Mary Ball as the no. 1 morning show in Washington, and listeners included Vice President George H. W. Bush and Second Lady Barbara Bush.
 That year, WMZQ had also become the no. 1 rated station in Washington overall.
 WMZQ again ranked no. 1 on Arbitron ratings in spring 1992 and spring 1995.